SumoLogic/sumologic-documentation/docs/cse/rules/cse-built-in-rules.md

 ## NotPetya Ransomware Activity

 Detects NotPetya ransomware activity by identifying one of these
-occuring: the extracted passwords are passed back to the main module via named pipe, the file system journal of drive C is deleted or windows eventlogs are cleared using wevtutil.
+occurring: the extracted passwords are passed back to the main module via named pipe, the file system journal of drive C is deleted or windows eventlogs are cleared using wevtutil.